yrutschle/goat/README.md

-There are two strategies to get mail to Goat: On Unix, get the MTA to deliver directly to a Goat local user; or in general, get Goat to monitor an IMAP mailbox.
+There are two strategies to get mail to Goat: On Unix, get the MTA to deliver directly to a Goat local user; or in general (Unix or others), get Goat to monitor an IMAP mailbox.

 Local forward file
 ------------------